 3.3.
-Keep the oldest available logical format.
-The logical format in which the records were originally created, or in which they are held by the creator at the time of transfer should, whenever feasible, be maintained by the preserver, in addition to any preservation or reference copies generated after the transfer.
-Should selected preservation strategies, such as a specific conversion path, fail over time, continued custody of the initial logical format will allow the preserver to essentially re-start the preservation process with the most authoritative copy of the records, by applying a different preservation strategy to the records.
-Over the long periods during which preservers hold records, experience may show that other preservation strategies are more stable over time, or can more easily be carried forward over the long-term.
+Keep the oldest available logical format

+The logical format18 in which the records were originally created, or in which they are held by the creator at the time of transfer, should, whenever feasible, be maintained by the preserver, in addition to any preservation or reference copies generated after the transfer.
+Should selected preservation strategies, such as a specific conversion path, fail over time, continued custody of the initial logical format will allow the preserver to essentially re-start the preservation strategy to the records.
+Over the long periods during which preservers hold records, experience may show that other preservation strategies are more stable over time or can more easily be carried forward over the long-term.
 Alternately, new methods of preservation may have been developed following the acquisition and initial processing of the records.